 50 Percent Initiative

 The high-tech industry is suffering from a shortage of top technical talent and a significant lack of diversity.
 To address these problems, Calvin's CS Department and its Strategic Partners Council have created the 50 Percent Initiative, a corporate sponsorship program that seeks to change the face and future of our industry by increasing the number of women who earn computer science degrees.
 This program will address the talent shortage by equipping increasing numbers of (female) students with advanced computing skills, and at the same time address a social problem, namely the underrepresentation of women in the tech sector.
 Our initiative uses proven tactics to recruit and retain female computer science majors, but we cannot do it alone; we need your help.
-Please review the strategies and sponsorship levels described below and consider how you can partner with us to make this program a success.
+Please consider how you can partner with us to make this program a success.

 Other schools have identified two effective strategies for addressing these problems: